strvcom/atlas.js/tutorials/component-basics.md

 A component is (usually) a class which implements some kind of functionality that can be used by the framework or by your own code.
 Currently there are 3 types of components:

 - [`Service`](writing-services.md) - interfaces with some foreign API/interface and exposes a set of functionality to work with the service (ie. a database or a remote REST API server)
-- [`Hook`](writing-hooks.md) - listens for events fired by the Atlas instance and reacts to those events (ie. a hook which starts some workers just after the application has started up)
+- [`Hook`](writing-hooks.md) - listens for events fired either by the Atlas instance or by some other component and reacts to those events (ie. a hook which starts some workers just after the application has started up, or a hook which provides some extra functionality to a service, or a hook which observes some other action which emits events when something interesting happens)
 - [`Action`](writing-actions.md) - Implements some business-specific functionality which can then be called from ie. an http server's route handler or from a CLI utility

 While each component serves a different purpose, they do share some similarities.
 Let's look what you can do inside a component.